California Veterans Cash Benefit (CVCB) Program

 Who is it for?

 The CVCB program is a State-funded program that was mandated by State law in 2000, with the first benefit checks being issued in 2001.
 This State program is closely linked to a similar federally-funded program, the Special Veterans Benefit (SVB) program.
-The SVB program became effective in 2000 after the President signed the authorizing federal law on December 21, 1999.
 The CVCB and SVB programs are administered by the Social Security Administration (SSA).

 You may be eligible for CVCB if you:

-• Have been eligible for California's State Supplementary Payment in December 1999.
-(This would have been included in the SSI/SSP benefit paid by SSA.), and
+• Have been eligible for California's SSP in December 1999, and

-• Have been a member of the Government of the Commonwealth of the Philippines military forces who was in the service of the United States during World War II, and
+• Were a member of the Government of the Commonwealth of the Philippines military forces in the service of the United States during World War II, and

-• Be eligible, for the same period, to receive a federal Special Veterans Benefit, and
+• Be eligible, for the same period, for the federal Special Veterans Benefit, and

 • Reside in the Republic of the Philippines.

-Interested person who are not yet receiving SVB should contact their local SSA office to inquire about current payment amounts, or apply for SVB/CVCB.
-Regulations governing the CVCB program can be found in Manual of Policy and Procedures, Chapter 49-100 (pdf).
+Regulations governing the CVCB program can be found in Manual of Policy and Procedures, Chapter 49-100.